Concordium/concordium-base/smart-contracts/docs/src/guides/compile-module.rst

 .. rubric:: The solution

-The ideal solution would be to remove this path entirely, but that is unfortunately not a trivial task for the general case.
+The ideal solution would be to remove this path entirely, but that is unfortunately not a trivial task in general.

-The current fix is to use the ``--remap-path-prefix`` flag for the rust compiler to change the path being embedded.
+It is possible to work around the issue by using the ``--remap-path-prefix`` flag when compiling the contract.
-It can be passed using the ``RUSTFLAGS`` environment variable:
+On Unix-like systems the flag can be passed directly to the ``cargo concordium`` invocation using the ``RUSTFLAGS`` environment variable:

 .. code-block:: console

    $RUSTFLAGS="--remap-path-prefix=$HOME=" cargo concordium build

 Which will replace the users home path with the empty string.
+Other paths could be mapped in a similar way.
+In general using ``--remap-path-prefix=from=to`` will map ``from`` to ``to`` at the beginning of any embedded path.

-The flags can also be set permanently in the ``.cargo/config`` file in your crate, under the build section:
+The flag can also be set permanently in the ``.cargo/config`` file in your crate, under the build section:

 .. code-block:: toml